GeospatialPython/pyshp/README.md

     >>> sf = shapefile.Reader("shapefiles/blockgroups.dbf")

 OR any of the other 5+ formats which are potentially part of a shapefile.
-The library does not care about extensions.
+The library does not care about file extensions.

 ### Reading Shapefiles from File-Like Objects